Buttercups and Daisies: Beautiful Wildflowers of Spring and Summer

 Spring and Summer Wildflowers

 Buttercups and daisies have been an important part of my summer for many years.
 I love looking at wildflowers on my walks and I enjoy photographing them.
 The rich, lustrous glow of buttercup petals and the cheery, vibrant appearance of the contrasting yellow centres and white rays of daisies add a great deal of pleasure to a spring or summer walk.
-The flowers are a lovely link to my childhood.
+The flowers are a beautiful sight and a lovely link to my childhood.